Thai papaya salad is one crazy tasty salad. Spicy. Sweet. Salty. Sour. The quadruple crown of delicious.

 - Squeeze the 3 lime wedges into the mortar.
 Toss the squeezed wedges in as well.
 Add the shrimp.
 Pound lightly.
 Again, you aren't trying to destroy what's in the mortar at this point.

-- Add the fish sauce, juice from the remaining half lime and tamarind concentrate and stir to mix.
+- Add the fish sauce, juice from the remaining half lime and tamarind paste and stir to mix.

 - Drain the papaya.
 Transfer the contents of the mortar to a metal bowl (one that can take a bit of a pounding from the pestle.
 Add the papaya.
 Toss to combine the papaya with the dressing.
 Gently bruise the papaya with a pestle.